 GORE® Particulate Hood

-Protection + Comfort + Durability + Trust … brought to you at an affordable price
+Your Best Choice for the Certified Protection and Durability You Need … brought to you at an affordable price

 Why the GORE® Particulate Hood?

-Available in two knit options — Ultra C6 (black) and Nomex® blend (white), the patent-pending design of the GORE® Particulate Hood delivers a more comfortable, natural feel like you are accustomed to when you wear a traditional hood.
+Available in two knit options — Ultra C6.2 (black) and Nomex® blend (white), the patent-pending design of the GORE® Particulate Hood delivers a more comfortable, natural feel like you are accustomed to when wearing a traditional hood.

 The GORE® Particulate Hood combines Gore’s industry-leading expertise in barrier technology with the skill of one of the most respected hood manufacturers, Majestic Fire Apparel.